-Temporary fencing is a rental item.
-Unlike permanent fencing, it is the responsibility of the party who rented the fence to maintain it.
+American Fence Rental has the solution for controlling access and securing your site.
+Since temporary fencing is a rental item, it is the responsibility of the party who rented the fence to maintain it.
 Below are some helpful tips for maintaining your temporary fence.

 Helpful Temporary Fence Tips and Advice

 - During the spring and summer, weeds are growing up around and through your chain link fabric.
 Pulling weeds out of the materials is almost impossible.
 In some cases, we are better off to simply dispose of the fence materials and charge the customer for damaged materials.
 Contractors should mow and spray around the fence while it is installed.
 This will also improve visibility and discourage would-be thieves from hiding in the weeds.

 - Fence materials removed for access must be accounted for and stored onsite.
 Contractors are always removing and relocating temporary fencing.
 Be mindful to not let the materials walk off the site.
 It may be convenient to move a couple panels to another site but very costly.
 Rental firms do track the quantities installed and will bill you full retail price for any missing materials.